-Gary Menes is leaving Palate Food + Wine to head the kitchen at Marche, a new market-driven restaurant that’s replacing Max in Sherman Oaks.
+Gary Menes is leaving Palate Food + Wine to head the kitchen at Marche, a new market-driven restaurant with Andre Guerrero that replaces Max in Sherman Oaks.
 According to Gary Menes’ Twitter account, “Just finished writing my last menu for palate as chef/partner.
 Off to Paris then back to open restaurant Marche in the valley.
 Stay tuned.”

 UPDATE: On August 10, Andre Guerrero said he plans to devote the bulk of his time to BoHo and The Oinkster, but he will remain a partner in Marche.
 The concept should debut either on August 24 or September 1.